christophenoel/argo-workflows/docs/helm_charts.md

       serviceAccountName: argo-workflow
 ```

-### :warning: Authentication Parameters
+###  Authentication Parameters

->IMPORTANT: These parameters should only be modified by experienced users for advanced configurations.
+> :warning: These parameters should only be modified by experienced users for advanced configurations.

 Authentication parameters define the authentication modes and settings for Argo Workflows.
 These parameters are specified in the values.yaml file.